 So what went wrong?
 The failure report revealed that the spacecraft’s electronic components were neither qualified to be used in space nor tested prior to launch.
 The loss of Phobos-Grunt and the science it could do was a bitter reminder of the unforgiving nature of space exploration.
-Cutting corners in spacecraft development and testing to save some costs can cost us even more.
+Cutting corners in spacecraft development and testing to save some costs can end up costing us even more.

 In this article we take a look at how electronics of spacecraft are built to survive the harshness of space environments and some interesting peeks into different space missions.

 Electronic components used in spacecraft must be built to survive the harsh space environments and function reliably in it.
 The US Department of Defense mandates over 100 tests to ensure reliable operation under mechanical stress, wide temperature fluctuations and intense ionizing radiation.
 All space grade electronic components must be individually qualified as opposed to the sample testing common in commercial or industrial applications.

 To ensure the desired reliability in space, system designers can’t use the latest and greatest chips.
 If we take a look at CPUs used in spacecraft, we will find that most of them are very old designs, some even dating back to 1990s.
 It’s critical to use something that has been tried and tested, that we know will work.

 Electronics components are hardened for space usage using some of the following techniques.